ShizukaDonaghue/luve/TESTING.md

     <img src="docs/images/testing/delete-article-modal.png" width=350>

-* **_As a Site User, I can see error messages when submitting article form so that I can understand how the errors can be resolved._**
+* **_As a Site User, I can see error messages when submitting the article form so that I can understand how the errors can be resolved._**

     If there is any error in the article form, the user is notified of the error, explaining the issue.
 The form is fully validated and does not submit with invalid data.